-If your luck didn’t hold until you could install a gauge and your transmission is having major issues, don’t wait until it fails completely.
-Bring it in right away, explain what is happening, and ask what the problem is and for an estimate.
+If your luck doesn’t hold until you can install a gauge and your transmission has major issues, don’t wait until it fails.
+Bring it in immediately, explain what is happening, and ask what the problem is and for an estimate.

-Other things that are a concern, besides the obvious clunking, shuddering, slipping, and not moving, includes any dark red or brown fluid staining your driveway.
-Often, brown fluid is thought to be motor oil, and most of the time it is, but sometimes it can be burnt transmission fluid, so you’ll want to get that checked out right away.
+Other things that are a concern, besides the obvious clunking, shuddering, slipping, and not moving, include any dark red or brown fluid staining your driveway.
+Often, brown fluid is thought to be motor oil, and most of the time, it is, but sometimes it can be burnt transmission fluid, so you’ll want to get that checked out right away.

-Having your transmission serviced can save you a great deal of time, money, and frustration.
-On those days when you need expert help for an emergency, then you will already have a relationship built and you won’t have to scramble to decide where to go.
+Servicing your transmission can save you a lot of time, money, and frustration.
+On those days when you need expert help for an emergency, you will already have a relationship built, and you won’t have to scramble to decide where to go.